Staff

 Manager of Donor Relations and Events (she/her)

-Jennifer is the Manager of External Engagement at HLA, bringing nearly 10 years of nonprofit and volunteer management experience, and a deep passion for building champions for mission-driven organizations.
+Jennifer is the Manager of Donor Relations and Events at HLA.
+Through this role, Jennifer advances our development efforts by building our corporate and individual donor base through events and other aspects of cultivation.
+Jennifer also consults on and supports other organizational events across HLA departments, publishes donor-specific publications, and manages our Pro Bono Legal Network.
+Jennifer brings nearly 10 years of nonprofit and volunteer management experience, and a deep passion for building champions for mission-driven organizations.
 Previous to HLA, she led the volunteer efforts at nonprofits such as Year Up Greater Boston, a national workforce development program for young adults, 826 Boston, a creative writing center for K-12 students, and Tenacity, a pathway program for middle schoolers that focuses on literacy and tennis.
 Jennifer holds a BA in Criminology, Law, and Society from the University of California, Irvine.

 Kathryn Koch

-Kathryn is a Justice Catalyst Fellow on the Access to Care and Coverage Practice team.
+Kathryn is HLA's Medical Debt Litigation Attorney in the Access to Care and Coverage Practice.
 Prior to HLA, she served as Chief Operating Officer at Casa de Salud, a St. Louis-based health access organization.
 Kathryn has also worked in disability rights, language access initiatives, and care coordination for justice-involved and unhoused men.
 Kathryn received her law degree from Saint Louis University and master’s degree in social work from Washington University in St. Louis.

 Toni Kokenis